Dr. Linda Sandel Pettit

 Subsequently, Dr. Pettit joined civilian life and temporarily left the practice of psychiatry.
 It was during this 3-year period, while working in the San Francisco area, that Bill was introduced to Sydney Banks in 1983.
 Dr. Pettit was thus familiarized to the Three Universal Principles and was thereafter mentored for 26 years by Mr. Banks, until Syd’s death in 2009.

 Since 1983 Dr. Pettit added to his Board Certification in Psychiatry, certifications in Adolescent Psychiatry, Geriatric Psychiatry and Psychosomatic (Mind-Body) Medicine.
 In addition, Bill was twice certified by ASAM in Addiction Medicine.
 During this same period, Dr. Pettit had extensive clinical experience over 22 years of private practice and 13 years of teaching in academic settings.
-Dr. Pettit presently holds an appointment as Associate Clinical Professor in the Department of Psychiatry at Creighton University School of Medicine.
+Dr. Pettit presently holds an appointment as Associate Clinical Professor in the Department of Psychiatry at Creighton University School of Medicine and as Clinical Professor in the Department of Psychiatry at Michigan State University College of Osteopathic Medicine.
 He spent 9 years teaching at West Virginia University School of Medicine, where he achieved Associate Professor in the department of Psychiatry and Behavioral Medicine, while serving as Medical Director of the Sydney Bank’s Institute for Innate Health.
-In addition, Dr. Pettit has previously held academic appointments at Des Moines University Osteopathic School of Medicine, Siena Heights University and Michigan State University, College of Osteopathic Medicine, Department of Psychiatry.
+In addition, Dr. Pettit has previously held academic appointments at Des Moines University Osteopathic School of Medicine and Siena Heights University.